Inbibo/adonisfx_docs/docs/maya/tools.md

       <figcaption><b>Figure 9</b>: AdonisFX Paint Tool listing multiple segments.</figcaption>
     </figure>

+  - **Sliding Distance Multiplier**
+    - Sliding distance Multiplier is set to 1.0 by default.
+With this value, every vertex of the geometry will be able to slide along every vertex of the reference surface.
+    - It is suggested to lower the value in those areas where slide constraints are less relevant or not present for better performance without losing quality.
   - **Tendons**
     - It is recommended to paint values of 1.0 wherever the tendon tissue is and values of 0.0 in the rest of the mesh.
     - This painting will internally trigger an automatic estimation of fibers direction which can be displayed using the debug functionalities of the deformer.